 2. Sihr (Magic)

 The second destructive and major sin is to practice magic which is strictly prohibited in Islam.
 It is also known as Sihr, an Islamic term.
-It sets on everything the reason for which is hidden and everything which can be imagined by saying or by comparing that takes place as hypocrisy.
+It sets on everything the reason for which is hidden and everything that can be imagined by saying or comparing that takes place as hypocrisy.

 Allah SWT says in the Holy Quran;